ricky-sharma/react-data-grid-lite/README.md

 # React Data Grid Lite
 [![🚀 Live Demo & Docs](https://img.shields.io/badge/🚀%20Live%20Demo%20%26%20Docs-Click%20Here-blueviolet?style=for-the-badge)](https://ricky-sharma.github.io/react-data-grid-lite/)

 A lightweight and customizable React data grid component designed for high performance and ease of use.

 The DataGrid component is a highly customizable, feature-rich table component designed to display tabular data in a React application.
-It is intended for use cases where large datasets need to be presented with advanced features such as pagination, sorting, searching, row interactions, and more.
+It is intended for use cases where large datasets need to be presented with advanced features such as pagination, sorting, searching, row interactions, **AI-powered search**, and more.

+With built-in support for OpenAI (or other LLMs via configurable endpoints), the grid can semantically interpret user queries and return intelligent, filtered results—ideal for enhancing user experience in modern data-driven applications.

 ✅ **Key Features**
 ⚡ **Lightweight** – Small bundle, fast loading
 📦 **API-ready** – Works with any JSON API
 🛠️ **Dynamic columns** – Auto-adapts to schema
 🔍 **Search & aliases** – Fast filtering, custom labels
+🤖 **AI-powered search** – Use OpenAI or custom LLMs for semantic filtering
 📌 **Fixed columns** – Lock columns during scroll
 📏 **Resizable columns** – User can resize
 📱 **Responsive** – Adapts to all screen sizes